Korsani/graphical-watch/README.md

 There is a status zone on the top left of the screen, like:

-	Every 10s: Temp of thermal0
+	Every 10s: Temp of thermal0                                                                              Cygnus: 2022-09-27@00:25:30
 	25 m:25 M:43 w=119.0s tick=2.5s n=0.50s s=1.0x x=19 y=47.00
-	2022-09-27@00:25:30

 First line is the periodicity and the command (or the string you gave with ```-t ``` )

 Second line is:

-- 25: current value
+- 25: current value, rounded to int
-- m=25: min value
+- m=25: min value, rounded to int
-- M=43: max value
+- M=43: max value, rounded to int
 - w=119.0s : width of the screen, in seconds
-- tick=2.5s : each X tick is 2.5s wide
+- tick=2.5s : time between each x tick on axis
-- s=1.0x : scale is 1.0x
+- s=1.0x : scale
-- x=19 y=47.00 : x and y coordinate (in term column/line)
+- x=19 y=47.00 : x and y coordinate (in column/line)

-Third line is the date of the last printed dot.
+Hostname and date are shown on upper right corner.

 ## Autoscale

-Scale is recalculated if value exceed bounds.
+Scale is recalculated if value exceed screen bounds.
 Graph is redraw with the new scale.

 Starting value is kept.
 That means that graph is not recentered, juste zoomed in or out.

 # To do

-- Graph float
 - Allow y axis to be elsewhere than in the middle
+- Improve speed

 # Made with